 Anti-vascular endothelial growth factor treatments

 - In recent trials, anti-vascular endothelial growth factor drugs have shown a definite but small benefit compared to other current therapeutic options for the treatment of diabetic macular oedema.

 - Currently, both price and the frequency of attendance required (both for the injections and for the follow-up) limit the use of these treatments in clinical practice.
-Ranibizumab is currently not recommended by NICE for the treatment of visual impairment due to diabetic macular oedema.
+Ranibizumab is currently recommended by NICE for the treatment of visual impairment due to diabetic macular oedema.

 - Not only does it physically remove the blood to allow vision through a clear medium but any retinal detachment can also be repaired.
 Intra-operative PRP reduces the stimulus for neovascularisation.

 The main complication of diabetic retinopathy is visual loss secondary to:

 However, treatment modalities are also associated with risks.

 - Worsening of macular oedema in a minority.

 Complications of panretinal photocoagulation (PRP)